FAQs

 Our goal is simple: to make credible, commercially sensible PR accessible to growing brands, not just companies with large agency budgets.

-No. Our PR Plan is more commercially sensible because the delivery model is focused and efficient, not because the work is generic.
+No. Our PR services are more commercially sensible because the delivery model is focused and efficient, not because the work is generic.

 We use clear systems to keep campaigns organised, consistent and affordable, but each campaign is shaped around the client’s business, expertise, goals, stories and media potential.
 That may include expert commentary, founder visibility, thought leadership, product or service PR, real-life stories, business news and wider media angles.